Reynisfjara black sand beach and sea stacks on Iceland's South Coast

 Is 7 days enough for the Ring Road?

 It's the absolute minimum.
-Most travellers find 8–10 days more enjoyable, with 7 you're driving more than stopping.
+Most travelers find 8–10 days more enjoyable, with 7 you're driving more than stopping.
 If 7 is fixed, consider going only as far east as Höfn rather than committing to the full loop.

 Should I drive clockwise or counter-clockwise?